UniversalDependencies/docs/_ja-overview/introduction.md

 'Kyoto Text Corpus' is a Newspaper corpus from Mainichi Shinbun in 1995.
 The corpus includes human-maintained Japanese word segmentation, morphological information and Part of Speech based on 'Juman POS Tagset'.
 The corpus also includes human-maintained syntactic dependency annotation ('Kyoto Text Corpus Standard') and case frame annotation.
 The 'NTT Japanese phrase structure treebank' is a phrase structure treebank based on the Kyoto Text Corpus.
+'NAIST Text Corpus' is a case frame and coreference annotations on the Kyoto Text Corpus.

 * EDR Corpus
 'EDR Corpus' includes Japanese and English corpora.